 This article is for those in need of an Aboriginal word list or for anyone who wants to test their knowledge of common Aboriginal words used today in Australia.

-Let’s start with words that identify different groups of Aboriginals.
-Back before colonisation different tribal groups identified themselves by their tribe name and this rings true today however some broader names have come into existence and you most likely have heard of them before.
+After going through this Aboriginal word list and practicing some of these words, you should be feeling a little bit more comfortable communicating with Aboriginal people in Australia.
+Let’s start with words that identify different groups of Aboriginal people.
+Back before colonisation different tribal groups identified themselves by their tribe name and this rings true today however some broader names, or Aboriginal slang, have come into existence and it’s most likely that you’ve heard some of them before.

 Koori: Represents Aboriginal people from the South East of the Australian mainland (Let’s say anywhere south of Kempsey down to Melbourne).

-Murri: Murri’s (or Murrys) are Aboriginal people from Queensland & Northern NSW.
+Murri: Murri’s (or Murry) are Aboriginal people from Queensland & Far Northern NSW.

 Palawa: Aboriginal people of Tasmania.

 Yolngu: Yolngu people are one of many Indigenous groups in Northern Australia and we are adding them to this grouping because their name and people are so prominent in Australian television & music.
 Famous Yolngu names include David Gulpilil, Magnolia Maymuru and the band Yothu Yindi.

 Those are the major modern day grouping names for Aboriginal people.
 You may be wondering about the huge areas of land that the above names did not cover and to put it simply, Aboriginal people in those areas of Central/Northern & Western Australia still identify themselves by their individual tribal groups.

 Most common words in use today